monix/monix-connect/docs/dynamo.md

 and the same happens with the return types, they all implement [DynamoDbResponse](https://sdk.amazonaws.com/java/api/2.0.0/software/amazon/awssdk/services/dynamodb/model/DynamoDbResponse.html).

 The fact that all types implements from the same _Request_ and _Response_ type, makes it possible to create an abstraction layer on top of it for executing any operation in the same way.
-_Credits:__ This design pattern is similar to the one used internally by _alpakka-dynamodb_, which we got inspired from.
+_Credits:__ This design pattern is similar to the one used internally by _alpakka-dynamodb_, which this connector got inspired from.

-From there on, the connector provides three main methods: __single__, __transformer__ and __sink__ that implements the mentioned pattern and therefore allows to deal with any dynamodb operation.
+From there on, the connector provides three generic methods __single__, __transformer__ and __sink__ that implements the mentioned pattern and therefore allows to deal with any _dynamodb_ operation in different circumstances.

 ## Dependency